Inspiring change instead of feelings of defeat is a crucial leadership skill.

 Find out how you can use employee feedback to simultaneously improve your process, boost your employees’ morale, encourage hard work and empower your team.

 Make sure you’ve provided what your employees need to succeed.
 Employees are inevitably going to feel frustrated if you give constructive criticism about something that was outside of their control.
 For example, maybe as a sales manager you gave the feedback that a salesperson didn’t hit a benchmark, but you didn’t provide them with a sales goal until a week before the quarter-end.
 This kind of criticism makes employees feel like there’s no winning, so make sure you’ve equipped your employees with the right tools and if you didn’t, take that loss yourself.

-If you feel like you had a necessary, but tough feedback period with an employee or your whole team, you can also use some other motivation tactics to boost morale back up.
+If you feel like you had a necessary but tough feedback period with an employee or your whole team, you can also use some other motivation tactics to boost morale back up.

-When giving feedback, it’s important to keep some level of positivity to your discussion (even if you’re touching on an area where a salesperson needs to improve).
+When giving feedback, it’s important to keep a level of positivity to your discussion (even if you’re touching on an area where a salesperson needs to improve).
 Some examples of positive phrases to use in employee feedback include:

-“Let’s see if we can fine-tune your approach next time.”
+“You’ve got a great problem-solving foundation.
+Let’s see if we can fine-tune your approach next time.”

 “[X] needs work, but you are doing great at [X]”

 Improvement.
-This affirmation could look like: “I’ve seen you really improving in this area, and I would like to see you apply that growth here…”
+This affirmation could look like: “I’ve seen you really improving in this area, and I would like to see you apply that growth in another area…”

 Adaptability.
-If you have an employee who has been quick to shift priorities when necessary, step into other roles, or take on extra responsibilities, this shouldn’t go unnoticed.
+If you have an employee who has been quick to shift priorities when necessary, step into other roles or take on extra responsibilities, this shouldn’t go unnoticed.
 This positive employee feedback might look like: “I’ve noticed your flexibility within the role and appreciate the extra roles/tasks you’ve taken on…”

 Innovation.
 Some employees have a certain knack for thinking of creative ways to improve your process.
 As the manager or boss, you could recognize this talent with positive employee feedback by acknowledging their ideas, using them and giving them adequate credit for their part.